Dviros/CredsLeaker/README.md

-# CredsLeaker
+# CredsLeaker v3
-This script will display a powershell credentials box that will ask the user for his credentials.
+This script used to display a powershell credentials box asked the user for credentials.

 ![Credentials Box](https://raw.githubusercontent.com/Dviros/CredsLeaker/master/Screens/Box.png)

+However,
+That was highly noticeable.
+Now it's time to utilize Windows Security popup!

+As before,
 The box cannot be closed (only by killing the process) will keeps checking the credentials against the DC.
 When validated, it will close and leak it to a web server outside.